kreft/iDynoMiCS/README.md

 		- old_pole_figs_2_S1_S2_S3.py
 		  Files contained in the biofilm_manuscript_results_analysis/following_old_cell folder

-2. Constant and chemostat competitions (where damage accumulation rate, 0.22 h-1, is proportional to specific growth rate, maximum 0.6 h-1; Fig. 3 of the manuscript)
+**2. Constant and chemostat competitions (where damage accumulation rate, 0.22 h-1, is proportional to specific growth rate, maximum 0.6 h-1; Fig. 3 of the manuscript)**
 	- Aims of simulations:
 		- Determine the fittest strategy for dealing with damage accumulation in spatially homogeneous environments (constant and chemostat)
 	- Manuscript: